Scipion/micro-frontends/index.en.md

 * __Be Technology Agnostic__<br>Each team should be able to choose and upgrade their stack without having to coordinate with other teams.
 [Custom Elements](#the-dom-is-the-api) are a great way to hide implementation details while providing a neutral interface to others.
 * __Isolate Team Code__<br>Don’t share a runtime, even if all teams use the same framework.
 Build independent apps that are self contained.
 Don't rely on shared state or global variables.
 * __Establish Team Prefixes__<br>Agree on naming conventions where isolation is not possible yet.
 Namespace CSS, Events, Local Storage and Cookies to avoid collisions and clarify ownership.
 * __Favor Native Browser Features over Custom APIs__<br>Use [Browser Events for communication](#parent-child-communication--dom-modification) instead of building a global PubSub system.
-If you really have to build a cross team API, try keeping it as simple as possible.
+If you really have to build a cross-team API, try keeping it as simple as possible.
 * __Build a Resilient Site__<br>Your feature should be useful, even if JavaScript failed or hasn't executed yet.
-Use [Universal Rendering](#serverside-rendering--universal-rendering) and Progressive Enhancement to improve perceived performance.
+Use [Universal Rendering](#server-side-rendering--universal-rendering) and Progressive Enhancement to improve perceived performance.

 ---